-The oval track must be 250.00 m long with an outer circumference of 284.21 m and an inner circumference of 246.52 m, and a width of 6.00 m, following the drawings included.
+The oval track must be 250.00 m long with an inner circumference of 246.56 m, and a minimum width of 4.50 m, following the drawings included.
 A gradient towards the inner side of the track (long sides and shorts sides between the curves) up to 3.75% and towards the inner side of the track in the curves up to 7.5% is allowed.
 The fencing should be low and not disturbing horses or judges.